spekulatius/PHPScraper/README.md

 # [PHP Scraper](https://github.com/spekulatius/phpscraper)

-An oppinated & limited way to scrape the web using PHP.
-The main goal is to help getting stuff done instead of getting distracted with xPath selectors, preparing data structures, etc. Instead, you can just "go to a website" and get an array with all details relevant to your scraping project.
+An opinionated & limited way to scrape the web using PHP.
+The main goal is to get stuff done instead of getting distracted with xPath selectors, preparing data structures, etc. Instead, you can just "go to a website" and get an array with all details relevant to your scraping project.

 Under the hood, it uses [Goutte](https://github.com/FriendsOfPHP/Goutte) and a few other packages.
 See [composer.json](https://github.com/spekulatius/PHPScraper/blob/master/composer.json).